tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Jul 19 2007

-Trey Ortiz (a 74-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Trey Ortiz (a 74-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Trey Ortiz had never preached his views to theists before, and freaked out.
 Trey Ortiz slowly breathed in and out to calm his nerves.
 As Trey Ortiz entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Trey Ortiz used philosophy and reason to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Trey Ortiz argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.